-You will want to protect your submersible pump from clogging up with debris as well.
+You will want to protect your submersible pump from clogging up with debris.
 You can get a prefabricated casing for your pump or make a homemade filter from a large bucket with holes pilfered into it.

 If your water source does not last year around or freezes over the winter, you will need another source for those unproductive months.
-A storage tank will also help fill the gaps.
+An off grid water tank will also help get you through dry seasons.